jsm222/django-cyradm/django-cyradm/docs/ENVIRONMENT.rst

 Mail server environment for django-cyradm
 =========================================

-This documentation is for Debian 8 Jessie.
+This documentation is for Debian 10 Busters.
 This part assumes you have completed  :ref:`GETTING STARTED` and are using mysql.
 The steps for postgresql are similar but not documented here.
 The document might be helpfull for other linux and BSD systems as well.